Schema and Pipeline Inference

 -

-No header is ever inferred.
+No header is inferred.

 Note

-Empty lines in the source CSV file do not affect inference.IGNORE LINES
+Empty lines in the source CSV file do not affect inference.IGNORE LINES clause of the new CREATE PIPELINE query.SKIP PARSER ERRORS clause in the new CREATE PIPELINE query.

 Infer Data from Parquet Files

-Date/time values are stored internally in Parquet as physical integers with annotated logical types.
+Date/Time values are stored internally in Parquet as physical integers with annotated logical types.

 -